AlasdairWilkins/codenames/app/README.md

 ### Building for Relative Paths

-By default, Create React App produces a build assuming your app is hosted at the server root.<br>
+By default, Create React Game produces a build assuming your app is hosted at the server root.<br>
 To override this, specify the `homepage` in your `package.json`, for example:

 ```js
   "homepage": "http://mywebsite.com/relativepath",
 ```

-This will let Create React App correctly infer the root path to use in the generated HTML file.
+This will let Create React Game correctly infer the root path to use in the generated HTML file.

 **Note**: If you are using `react-router@^4`, you can root `<Link>`s using the `basename` prop on any `<Router>`.<br>
 More information [here](https://reacttraining.com/react-router/web/api/BrowserRouter/basename-string).<br>